Aryam2121/BudgetBaba_NextJS/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth for both login authentication and Gmail API integration in the Smart Expense Tracker app.
+This guide will help you set up Google OAuth for both login authentication and Gmail API integration in the Budget Baba app.

 ## Prerequisites